 Well, this forced me to get practice something I never liked.
 Cook a paneer gravy the previous night and store it for their lunch.
 I somehow always disliked this habit but seem to have resorted to it.
 Rest of the four days, it’s always some rice dish.
 I make Pulihora, Soya Biryani, Coconut Pulao, Fried Rice and, Jeera Pulao, Jeera Rice.

 As it gets repeated every week, I try to change the recipe a bit.
 Today’s version is with fried onions.
 Trust me, the fried onions were only for the decoration as my boys won’t eat onions.
-I have some handful of Jeera Rice blogged already, however, this one is different and I get to share it today for Kids’ Delight themed on Kids Lunch Box Recipes.
+I have some handful of Jeera Rice blogged already, however, this one is different and I get to share it today for my Kid’s Delight event, guest hosted by Priya Srinivasan, themed on Kids Lunch Box Recipes.

 Step by Step Pictures for making Jeera Rice